nachoreyesv/Data-Analytics/README.md

-# Master in Data Analytics - Repository
+# Master in Data Analytics - Ignacio Reyes Vázquez

 Welcome to the repository of my **Master in Data Analytics**!
 This repository contains all the code and projects I completed during the course, which include exercises, group data projects, and my final master's thesis (TFM).
 Below you will find a breakdown of the contents and their organization.